poky1084/bot4lucky/README.md

 # bot4lucky
 a bot for luckygames.io / luckygames.app
 the strategy script must be coded in javascript, and not Lua script.
+(Dice, Balls)

 # Videos: <br />
  <br />